-- $1.
-Prep \ patient using \ a septic surgical \ technique. \ Place \ the \ patient into \ Trendelenberg \ position \ to \ reduce \ the \ potential \ for \ air \ embolus \ during \ removal.$ - 2.
-Open the incision at the deltopectoral groove (DPG) and dissect to expose at least 5cm of the graft, including the connector and FEP beading (For Arterial Graft Component). - Carefully dissect the exposed graft and Arterial Graft Component connector or the Adapter to free the incorporated material for ease of revision. - 4.
-For the Arterial Graft Component, ligate the graft approximately 1cm distal to the FEP beading.
+- 1. Prep patient using aseptic surgical technique.
+Place the patient into Trendelenberg position to reduce the potential for air embolus during removal. - 2.
+Open the incision at the deltopectoral groove (DPG) and dissect to expose at least 5cm of the graft, including the connector and PTFE beading (For Arterial Graft Component). - Carefully dissect the exposed graft and Arterial Graft Component connector or the Adapter to free the incorporated material for ease of revision. - 4.
+For the Arterial Graft Component, ligate the graft approximately 1cm distal to the PTFE beading.
 NOTE: If the Adapter has been used, grafts that are permitted to be used with the device are not beaded.
-For the Adapter with an ePTFE graft, ligate the graft approximately 1cm away from the end of the Support Seal (if used) or the Adapter inflow graft end. - 5.
-For the Arterial Graft Component, cut the graft component between the ligation and the FEP beading to separate the Venous Outflow Component.
-For the Adapter with an ePTFE graft, cut the graft between the ligation and the end of the Support Seal (if used) or the Adapter inflow graft end to separate the Venous Outflow Component.
-6. Gently twist to loosen the Venous Outflow Component with attached Arterial Graft Component connector or the Adapter.
-Using appropriate - technique, (i. e., slip tip syringe) apply negative pressure to remove potential intraluminal thrombus.
+For the Adapter with an ePTFE graft, ligate the graft approximately 1cm away from the end of the Support Seal (fixed) or the Adapter inflow graft end. - For the Arterial Graft Component, cut the graft component between the ligation and the PTFE beading to separate the Venous Outflow Component.
+For the Adapter with an ePTFE graft, cut the graft between the ligation and the end of the Support Seal (if used) or the Adapter inflow graft end to separate the Venous Outflow Component. - 6.
+Gently twist to loosen the Venous Outflow Component with attached Arterial Graft Component connector or the Adapter.
+Using appropriate technique, (i. e., slip tip syringe) apply negative pressure to remove potential intraluminal thrombus.

-7. Pull gently using counter pressure applied at the original venous incision site until the Venous Outflow Component with the Arterial Graft - Component connector or the Adapter is fully removed and close previous entry site of Venous Outflow Component with purse string suture.
+7. Pull gently using counter pressure applied at the original venous incision site until the Venous Outflow Component with the Arterial Graft Component connector or the Adapter is fully removed and close previous entry site of Venous Outflow Component with purse string suture.

-Caution: Upon removing the Venous Outflow Component and Arterial Graft Component connector or the Adapter, continue applying
+Caution: Upon removing the Venous Outflow Component and Arterial Graft Component connector or the Adapter, continue applying pressure at the original venous incision site to decrease risk of bleeding and air embolism.